leggongum/socket_gamepad/README.md

 server_side:
 Download this directory on computer with Windows.
 Socket_gamepads will be connected to this computer.
 Install virtual enviroment.
-Then command 'python main.py' will start server
+Then command 'venv\Scripts\python main.py' will start server

 user_side:
 Download this directory on computer (OS may be different).
 This computer will connect to computer with started server.
 Install virtual enviroment.
-Then command 'python main.py' will start connect to server.
+Then command 'venv\Scripts\python main.py' (or 'venv/bin/python main.py' for Linux) will start connect to server.
 In file 'settings.json' you can change server ip, server port, keys from keyboard -> gamepad action.